Allram/Raise3D-E2/README.md

 Profile for Raise3D E2 printer for use in PrusaSlicer 2.3.0-Beta3 and newer.

 ### Profile status
+0.4mm profiles are tuned in
-0.6mm profiles are tuned in.
+0.6mm profiles are tuned in
-IDEX and different modes are working
+IDEX and different modes are working:
+- Mirror
+- Duplicate
+- Dual print

 ##### What works:
 * Left printhead mode